 Measures of Success

-We start with the sales goals for the organization.
-Marketing, after all, is just the beginning of the sales relationship and should be as accountable to the sales organization for their performance as the sales team is to everyone else.
-Let's use an example here, and say that the company sales are currently at $100,000/month and the goal is to increase to $112,000/month by the end of the year.
+- Organizational Sales Goals: Marketing, after all, is just the beginning of the sales relationship and should be as accountable to the sales organization for their performance as the sales team is to everyone else.
+Let's use an example here of a company with sales of $100,000/month and a goal to increase it to $112,000/month by the end of the year.

-Second, we look at the LTV (Life Time Value) for the company - segmented by Buyer Personas if necessary.
+- LTV (Lifetime Value) for the company: Look at the lifetime value of the content for the company.
+If possible, segment this metric by Buyer Persona.
 Let's use $1,000 for this example.
 This means that we need 100 new customers every month in order to maintain our current performance, but we need to grow by one customer every month to hit our growth goals by the end of the year.

-Then, we look at the lead-to-customer conversion rate.
-If it's 5%, that means that we need to generate 2,000 new leads per month for the sales organization to maintain our current performance, and grow over the year to keep pace with our end of year goals.
+- Lead-to-Customer Conversion Rate: If it's 5%, that means that we need to generate 2,000 new leads per month for the sales organization to maintain our current performance, and grow throughout the year to keep pace with our end-of-year goals.

-Finally, we look at the visit-to-lead conversion rate.
-Let's also use 5% for this number, which means that we need to 40,000 visits to maintain current performance, and again grow that number throughout the year.
+- Visit-to-Lead Conversion Rate: Let's also use 5% for this number, which means that we need to 40,000 visits to maintain current performance, and again, grow that number throughout the year.

-All of these numbers are very trackable, and all of these numbers are re-calculated monthly so that if a client's lead-to-customer conversion rate goes from 5% to 10%, we can adjust the amount of traffic we need to drive accordingly.
+All of these numbers are easy to track.
+They are also recalculated monthly, which means that if a client's lead-to-customer conversion rate goes from 5% to 10%, we can adjust the amount of traffic we need to drive accordingly.

 Fill the Pipeline

-These numbers all form what's called the "Pipeline Revenue Service Level Agreement" (PRSLA) with our clients.
-The goal of our agency services team is to fill the client's "pipeline" with enough traffic and leads that their sales organization can be successful.
+The goal of our agency is to fill each client's sales pipeline with enough quality traffic and leads to make their sales organization successful.
 Of course, given the fact that there are four variables here, the formula is very fluid.
 The client's sales organization may miss quota one month due to holidays, or a change in pricing or a new product may cause the average LTV to go from $1,000 to $2,000.
-The graph below demonstrates our tracking of PRSLA over the course of one month:

 It All Comes Down to ROI